ora-io/UAO/README.md

 - [UAO-based OAO](https://github.com/ora-io/OAO-UAO)

 ## Framework Structure
-- `AsyncOracle.sol`: the main/basic AsyncOracle contract
+- `AsyncOracle.sol`: the main AsyncOracle contract
+- `AsyncOracleFraud.sol`: the main AsyncOracle contract with Fraud Proof style `invoke` and `update`
+- `AsyncOracleValidity.sol`: the main AsyncOracle contract with Validity Proof style `invoke`
 - `fee/`
   - `base/`
     - includes basic fee types, that can be flexibly combined to use